cyyever/aaai_hydra/README.md

 ## Citation

-If you find our work useful, please cite us:
+If you find our work useful, please cite it:

 ```
 @article{chen2021hydra,